cs27x/PickupSports/README.md

       - 400 if there is an error with the request (not very likely)
       - 500 if there is a server error

+__GET__ /events/<id>

+      Parameters: none

+      Response:
+         - 200 if an object with the given ID exists, with a body of the json of that event
+         - 400 if there was a bad request
+         - 404 if an event with the given ID does not exist
+         - 500 if there is a server error